ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.3-playbook/README.md

 Note the output now: Some tasks are shown as "ok" in green and one is shown as "changed" in yellow.

-  - Use an Ansible ad hoc command again to make sure Apache has been enabled and started, e.g. with: `systemctl status httpd`.

-  - Run the Playbook a second time to get used to the change in the output.
+  - Run the Playbook a second time to get used to the change in the output and note the color change for the second task.

 ## Step 5 - Extend your Playbook: Create an web.html